Irresistible Angel: Suck It All Up

 In the movie, a female high school student discovers she has supernatural powers during an attack.
 Her first use of her power is to vaporize her attacker.
-Years later, her powers manifest themselves whenever she is sexually aroused by her husband.
+Years later, her powers manifest whenever she is sexually aroused by her husband.
 She is transported to another dimension where she engages in nude battles with opponents.
 The role of Kageyama is played by Thunder Sugiyama, former IWA World Heavyweight Champion.

-Irresistable Angel: Suck It All Up was released theatrically on October 10, 2003.
-Jasper Sharp writes that Irresistable Angel: Suck It All Up is an "innovative and sexy" take on the X-Men story.
+Irresistible Angel: Suck It All Up was released theatrically on October 10, 2003.
+Jasper Sharp writes that it is an "innovative and sexy" take on the X-Men story.
 The Japanese pink film community also gave the film high marks, naming it the 4th Best Film of the year at the Pink Grand Prix.
-For their work on the film, the Pink Grand Prix also awarded Minoru Kunizawa for Best Director, Tatsurō Kashihara for Best Screenplay, Ruri Tachibana for Best Actress 3rd Place, and Takuya Hasegawa for Best Cinematography.
+Minoru Kunizawa was awarded Best Director, Tatsurō Kashihara for Best Screenplay, Ruri Tachibana for Best Actress 3rd Place, and Takuya Hasegawa for Best Cinematography for their work on the film at the Pink Grand Prix.